pingcap/tispark/README.md

 | `spark.tispark.jdbc.client_cert_password`       | ``               | The password of `spark.tispark.jdbc.client_cert_store`.                                                                                                                                                                                                                                                               |

 ### TLS Combination Configuration
-TiSpark TLS has two partitions: TiKV Client TLS and JDBC connector TLS.
+TiSpark TLS has two parts: TiKV Client TLS and JDBC connector TLS.
 When you want to enable TLS in TiSpark, you need to configure two parts of configuration. `spark.tispark.tikv.xxx` is used for TiKV Client to create TLS connection with PD and TiKV server.
 While `spark.tispark.jdbc.xxx` is used for JDBC connect with TiDB server in TLS connection.